Elevation: 8,441 ft

 Primary Access and Route, Class 1

-Alternative Access and Hiking Route, Class 2
+Alternate Access and Hiking Route, Class 2

 There is a ridgeline that begins north of the lake which leads over two peaks, both with an elevation of 8,460 feet (according to the Lists of John website), and on to Marshall Mountain.
 The route we followed is shown on the map below.
 We followed the ridge to Marshall Mountain and returned on the road.
-The total route was 11.0 miles with 2,527 feet of gain.
+The total route was 11.0 miles with 2,527 feet of elevation gain.